Summer Term 2023: Details to follow later in the year

 The transition from primary to secondary school is a crucial stage in your child’s life and we want to reassure you that we are here to support your child.
 As far as possible we work collaboratively with our primary feeder schools on our Transition Programme so that together we can ensure your child finds the transition to secondary schools a positive and reassuring process.

 The Transition Programme

 During Key Stage 2 we work alongside our primary schools so that the transition of students from Year 6 to Year 7 is a positive and effective experience for students.
-Our Head of School and senior staff meet on a half-termly basis with feeder primary Headteachers to jointly plan and develop a range of transition activities, we have introduced a Year 5 Taster Day for our feeder primary schools so that students can begin to get to know St. Joseph’s and develop a connection to our school in advance of joining us in Year 7.
+Our Headteacher and senior staff meet on a half-termly basis with feeder primary Headteachers to jointly plan and develop a range of transition activities, we have introduced a Year 5 Events for our feeder primary schools so that students can begin to get to know St. Joseph’s and develop a connection to our school in advance of joining us in Year 7.

 Opening Evenings and Visiting Days

 St. Joseph’s holds an official Open Evening specifically for Year 6 parents, guardians and students.
-At this evening, you will be welcomed and introduced to the school from our Executive Headteacher Mr. Tapping, as well as our Head of School, Mr Mitchell, and our Deputy Headteacher for Pastoral Care, Mrs Hammill.
+At this evening, you would be welcomed and introduced to the school by our Headteacher Mr Mitchell, and our Assistant Headteacher for Pastoral Care, Mr McConway.

 From here, students go to lunch in our refectory and have the opportunity to socialise with peers outside of their form class.
-For the first week, Year 7 are released from lesson 3 ten minutes early for lunch to allow them to adjust to the lunchtime routines and systems.
-Next they will go to lessons 4 and 5, finishing the day at 3.00pm.
+For the first week, Year 7 are released from lesson 3 early for lunch to allow them to adjust to the lunchtime routines and systems.
+Next they will go to lessons 4 and 5, finishing the day at 3.00 pm.

 In order to aid movement around the school, each teaching group is assigned two peer mentors.
 These are pupils from Year 8 who will help each class to get to their next room.
 These mentors will help the class for the remainder of the week.